 What defines high altitude?

-First, it’s important to know where “high altitude starts.
-While the effects of high altitude can be felt as low 5,000 feet, most adventurers don’t begin to feel significant effects of altitude until 10,000 feet.
-You might feel your body working harder with each step, or the onset of a slight headache.
+First, it’s important to know where “high altitude” starts.
+While the effects of high altitude can be felt as low 5,000 feet, most adventurers don’t begin to exhibit effects of altitude until 10,000 feet.
+You might feel your body working harder with each step or the onset of a slight headache.
 These are important to monitor, but they’re not of concern in mild instances.

-It’s at 15,000 feet, says Harry, that more pronounced altitude-related symptoms begin to show in his clients.
+It’s at 15,000 feet, says Harry, that more pronounced symptoms begin to show in his clients.

 Altitude-related sicknesses & their symptoms

 Three types of sicknesses can strike climbers (of all fitness levels) who ascend too high too fast.
-They include:
+These include:

 AMS (Acute Mountain Sickness): The mildest and most common.
 Symptoms include headache, mild nausea, difficulty sleeping and shortness of breath.
 “One of the causes is the fact that your body’s typical method for regulating pH is altered,” Harry says.
 “Don’t ignore those signs.
 Stay at that altitude or descend; do not go up higher.”
 Take prescribed Diamox (acetazolamide) and Ibuprofen to ease symptoms.
 (Note: people with sulfa allergies will have an allergic reaction to Diamox, so discuss with your doctor before taking.)